Navideck/universal_ble/README.md

 #### Scan Filter

-You can optionally set filters when scanning.
+You can optionally set filters when scanning. all filters are in OR relation

 ##### With Services

 When setting this parameter, the scan results will only include devices that advertise any of the specified services.
-This is the primary filter.
-All devices are first filtered by services, then further filtered by other criteria.
-This parameter is mandatory on [web](#web) if you want to access those services.
+This parameter will be also used as [optional_services](https://developer.mozilla.org/en-US/docs/Web/API/Bluetooth/requestDevice#optionalservices) on web, checkout [web](#web) section for details.

 ```dart
 List<String> withServices;